shashankvivek/e-food-server/Readme.md

 e-food is a dummy e-commerce website.
 The service has been written in **Go** and I have used **go-swagger** framework. *go-swagger* is golang implementation of Swagger 2.0 (aka OpenAPI 2.0), it knows how to serialize and deserialize swagger specifications.

 The go-swagger forces a developer to create documentation while developing an API.
-The boilerplate code is very helpful in enforcing the developer to follow micro service architecture.
+The boilerplate code is very helpful in enforcing micro service architecture code style.

 The `swagger.yaml` of this code base can be found at `./api/swagger.yaml`.
 The documentation can be seen by pasting `swagger.yaml` into [swagger editor online](https://editor.swagger.io/)